 ‘To Dip Or Not To Dip’ has a network of health and social care professionals who are improving the management of UTI in older people in care settings throughout the UK.
 To join this community email elizabeth.beech@nhs.net

-We collaborated with NHS England and NHS Improvement to produce two animated videos to improve antimicrobial stewardship by raising awareness and promoting an optimal blood culture pathway as set out by Public Health England.
+We collaborated with NHS England and NHS Improvement to produce 2 animated videos to improve antimicrobial stewardship by raising awareness and promoting an optimal blood culture pathway as set out by Public Health England.

 The first animation is a general overview, designed to raise awareness of the issues and will explain the background of AMR, the importance of an optimal blood culture pathway in AMS, and some of the factors to consider in the pre-analytical, analytical and post-analytical phases.